Pro-Earthquake

 The University of Louisville has established procedures to follow during and after an earthquake:

-1. Stay where you are, get under a desk or table, or stand in a doorway or the corner of the room.
+1. Stay where you are, get under a desk or table, or stop, drop, and cover.
 Do not seek cover under tables or benches in laboratories.
 Chemicals could spill and harm you.
-If possible, extinguish fires, flames or other sources of ignition.
+If possible, extinguish fires, flames, or other sources of ignition.

 3. Do not use elevators.